-The WWW event will take place one month after world leaders have convened in New York for the UN High-Level Political Forum: a platform where country and global progress towards selected Sustainable Development Goals (SDGs) is discussed.
-SDG 6: Ensuring availability and sustainable management of water and sanitation for all, will be particularly pertinent in 2018 as sanitation experts and practitioners celebrate ten years since the UN General Assembly declared the International Year of Sanitation (2008).
+WWW 2018 takes place one month after world leaders convened in New York for the UN High-Level Political Forum (HLPF): a platform where country and global progress towards selected Sustainable Development Goals (SDGs) is discussed annually.
+SDG 6: Ensuring availability and sustainable management of water and sanitation for all was among the focus goals tackled during the last HLPF.
+SDG 6 is also particularly pertinent in 2018 as sanitation experts and practitioners celebrate ten years since the UN General Assembly declared the International Year of Sanitation (2008).

-Throughout the week, SNV will co-convene five sessions on rural and urban sanitation.
+Throughout the week, SNV is co-convening sessions on rural and urban sanitation.
 Government partners from three countries (Kenya, Tanzania and Indonesia) will present their experiences and their work, ensuring that realities and pragmatic approaches and solutions take centre stage.

 Taking rural sanitation to scale